Smart Export Guarantee for businesses

 What if I switch my business electricity supply to another provider?

-A: You can energy switch supplier or cancel your contract at any time without notice or exit fees.
+You can switch energy supplier or cancel your SEG tariff at any time without notice or exit fees.
 We’ll just ask you for a final export reading so we can send your last payment and close your business energy account.

-Can I have the Export and Earn Flex tariff if I have co-located battery storage?
+Can I have the Smart Export Guarantee if I have co-located battery storage?

 What if I change my installation set up?